2020 started on a sour note for the Eni Gas e Luce (EGL), an Italian electricity and gas supplying company.

 A company with permission for commissioned data processing needs to immediately inform the data controller of any changes to data-related policies.
 Both the data controller and the commissioned company are jointly responsible to ensure GDPR compliance.

-However, either part can exculpate themselves by proving that they were not responsible.
-For instance, if a data breach happens because the commissioned company had failed to communicate the data controller of a change in policy, the company alone will become responsible.
+However, either party can exculpate themselves by proving that they were not responsible.
+For instance, if a data breach happens because the commissioned company had failed to communicate with the data controller about a change in policy, the company alone will become responsible.

 Right of Access: